lao8n/leet_algos/data_structures/linked_list/linked_list.md

     this.nextValue = this.iterator.next()
 }
 ```
 Can also use for `lru_cache.go` where least recently used is removed from the front and new values put at end but need not only next pointer but pointers to head and tail as well.
+There are multiple approaches to reversing a list 1. accumulate the new list 2. swap the pointers with prev